sttk/cliargs/README.md

 ### 2. Parse CLI arguments with configurations

 This way uses `ParseWith` function.
-This function takes an array of option configurations: `[]OptCfg` as an argument, and divides command line arguments with this configurations.
+This function takes an array of option configurations: `[]OptCfg` as the second argument, and divides command line arguments with this configurations.

 An option configuration has fields: `.Name`, `.Aliases`, `.HasArg`, `.IsArray`, `.Default`, `.Desc`, and `.ArgHelp`.